 Emerging markets are riskier than developed markets because they can experience political instability, illiquidity and currency volatility, and a high level of state-owned or state-run enterprise.
 To compensate for these risks, EM investors tend to demand a higher level of return.
 Emerging markets include China, India, parts of Eastern Europe, Latin America, the Middle East, and Russia.

 In December, the Nutmeg investment team raised our exposure to emerging market equities across our portfolios.
-We think there’s opportunity here for investors and see a few key reasons why EMs may rebound in 2023.
+We think there’s opportunity here for investors and see four key reasons why EMs may rebound in 2023.

 In 2022, a strong US dollar and the Federal Reserve’s interest rate rises were headwinds for EMs.
 A stronger dollar makes borrowing conditions harder for many EM governments and companies, and coupled with higher interest rates, can also discourage capital investment in ‘riskier’ markets like EMs.
 It’s unlikely these factors will be of the same magnitude in 2023.
 As the Fed is expected to soon finish raising interest rates, the bar for the dollar to climb further in value seems high.
 This would likely give a sustainable boost to emerging markets which were negatively impacted by these two correlated factors last year.